Cosys-Lab/Cosys-AirSim/docs/settings.md

 * **IgnoreMarked**: Whether to ignore objects marked for a specific purpose (e.g., segmentation).
 (Default: false)
 * **ProjectionMode**: The camera's projection mode ("Perspective" or "Orthographic").
 (Default: "Perspective")
 * **OrthoWidth**: The width of the orthographic view frustum.
+* **ForceUpdate**: Force a camera to update the render target every frame.
+Costly on performance!
+Only works for scene camera type.
+(Default: false)

 #### Lumen Global Illumination and Reflections
 * **LumenGIEnable**: Whether Lumen Global Illumination is enabled.
 (Default: false)